 If you need an attorney to review or negotiate an employment contract in Columbus, Ohio, contact one of our Columbus employment contract attorneys today.

-In addition to reviewing your employment agreement, our attorneys also review non-compete agreements, non-solicitation agreements and represent employees in relation to enforceability of non-compete agreements.
+In addition to reviewing your employment agreement, our attorneys also review non-compete agreements, non-solicitation agreements and represent employees in relation to enforce ability of non-compete agreements.
 Whether a non-compete agreement is enforceable depends on a number of factors specific to each situation.
 You will need an attorney who is well versed in review of employment contracts to tell you whether or not your non-compete agreement is enforceable, based on the specific facts that apply to your employment.

 The three factors that are more important to this inquiry are geographic scope (for example, non-compete that covers 300 miles), duration of non-compete (example: three years) and business functions.
 In Ohio, whether a non-compete is enforceable depends on whether its provisions are “reasonable,” according to Ohio law.
 For example, if you are prohibited from competing with your former employer for a radius of 600 miles, an argument can likely be made that the geographic scope is unreasonable and therefore unenforceable.
 Your former employer may be attempting to restrict the type of duties you can perform for your new employer.
 Our Columbus non-compete agreement lawyers can review the provisions of your agreement and tell you whether or not it is likely to be enforceable.

-If you are allegedly in violation of a non-compete agreement, you will need an attorney to represent you.
+If you are allegedly in violation of a non-compete agreement, you will need a Columbus employment contracts lawyer to represent you.
 Your former employer will likely begin by sending a cease-and-desist letter to you, demanding that you cease any behavior that violates the non-compete, such as working for a competitor or soliciting your old clients.
 If you do not cease-and-desist, your employer may file a lawsuit against you and ask the Court for a preliminary injunction, a tool to prohibit you from violating the non-compete agreement.
 If a preliminary injunction is granted, it could effect your employment status with the new employer.
 With the assistance of one of our Columbus employment contracts lawyers, we will ensure you comply with only those provisions that are reasonable according to Ohio law.
 Your former employer should not dictate the terms and conditions of your future employment if its requests are not reasonable.

 To discuss your employment contract or non-compete agreement, contact an Columbus employment agreement attorney in our office today.